Present Value of Growth Opportunities, Earnings Retention Rate, and Dividend Payout Ratio

-Hence, a company in this position—sometimes referred to as a cash cow, because such a company is best milked for its dividends—will maximize its return to investors by paying out all of its earnings as dividends.
-In fact, if a cash cow doesn’t pay out all or most of its earnings as dividends, then it could become a takeover target—major investors will buy it out at the lower stock price for management control, then increase the dividend payout ratio to 100%, which would increase its stock price to its highest intrinsic value, then sell the stock for a profit.
+Hence, a company in this position — sometimes called a cash cow, because such a company is best milked for its dividends — will maximize its return to investors by paying out all its earnings as dividends.
+In fact, if a cash cow doesn't pay out all or most of its earnings as dividends, then it could become a takeover target — major investors will buy it out at the lower stock price for management control, then increase the dividend payout ratio to 100%, which would increase its stock price to its highest intrinsic value, then sell the stock for a profit.

 Based on the preceding discussion, it can be seen that the stock price can be equated to the no-growth value per share plus the present value of growth opportunities: